TRAVEL WITH CONFIDENCE

 Entertainment on board

 Entertainment on our vessels has been adapted to the passenger amounts and current safety measures.
-For example, during summer season we are having same show twice in a night to keep audiences spacious.
+For example, during holiday season we are having same show twice in a night to keep audiences spacious.
 Constant reminders of keeping the distance to others is given both in announcements and also in cruise programs.

 All passengers must wash or disinfect hands every time they enter restaurant of cafeteria.
 Disinfectant points are located near each coffee or drink machines.
 Crew will clean machines and surfaces often and regularly.
 Tongs and spoons are changed frequently, and plastic gloves are also available on Buffet restaurants.
 Little by little we are getting back to normal Buffet service.
 Currently chefs are handing out majority of the warm dishes to clients but some of cold starters are still available as individual pieces so client is only touching the chosen product.
 Drink automats are available as usual and we hope that everyone is disinfecting hands many times during the dining in Buffet restaurant.